stevebholt/rpad316/_pages/handout5.md

 ttest discipline==300 if order_discipline == 1
 ```

 In the above code, we are telling to conduct a hypothesis test that the average number of disciplinary citations among prisons with a court order is 300 (i.e., we are testing the hypothesis that the prisons are following the court order, on average).
-The `texttt==300` part of the code tells Stata to test whether the average of discipline is equal to 300 citations.
+The `discipline==300` part of the code tells Stata to test whether the average of `discipline` is equal to 300 citations.
 The `if order_discipline == 1` part of the code sets the condition that only the sample of prisons with a court order is included in our hypothesis test.
 Using that code will give us output that looks like this:

 ```
 One-sample t test